Social Security Number Policy

 Any transmission of data containing SSNs by University-related individuals over any communication network, including emails, must be transmitted through encrypted mechanisms.

-The registrar serves as the SSN administrator for student records and is responsible for overseeing SSN usage as it relates to current students and alumni.
-The director of admissions and recruiting serves as the SSN administrator for prospective student records and is responsible for overseeing SSN usage as it relates to prospective students.
+The registrar and director of admissions serves as the SSN administrator for student records and is responsible for overseeing SSN usage as it relates to prospective students, current students, and alumni.
 The director of human resources and student employment serves as the SSN administrator for employee records and is responsible for overseeing SSN usage as it relates to employees.
-The comptroller serves as the SSN administrator for records for individuals other than current students, prospective students, alumni, and employees associated with the University.
+The comptroller serves as the SSN administrator for records of individuals other than current students, prospective students, alumni, and employees associated with the University.

 Each SSN administrator shall be responsible for the following:

 - Monitoring compliance with the University’s SSN Policy;

 - Authorizing the use of SSNs by appropriate persons acting for the University;

 - Coordinating communications to faculty, staff, and students concerning their rights and responsibilities regarding collection, maintenance, and distribution of SSNs;

 - Providing support and guidance for offices working with SSNs;

 - Maintaining a set of disclosure statements for use on University forms and documents that collect SSNs; and

 - Developing standards and guidelines addressing the handling of SSNs in electronic systems.

 All University forms and documents that request SSNs shall include an approved disclosure statement and will indicate whether compliance with request is voluntary or mandatory.
 Existing forms and documents shall be modified as they are reprinted.
 Approved statements shall be available through the appropriate SSN administrator.